 Learning more about high speed punch press machines

 When it comes to punch press machines, they are usually large in size and have either a bridge or a C type frame.
 Machines that feature a portal frame look more like a complete circle.
 For this particular type of high speed punch press machine, the ram is centered within the frame which helps with stopping frame distortion or deflection.
 When it comes to the C type frame models, the ram is usually found at the top.
-There are many parameters that a high speed punch press machine is characterized by and some of them include:
+There are many parameters that characterizes a high speed punch press machine and some of them include:

 - The type of software it uses